Km 82 is the beginning point of the second hiking option. After registering, we arrive at a bridge crossing the Vilcanota River (Urubamba River).

 Guides carry a first aid kit for fundamental medical problems (hiker’s diarrhea, cuts/scrapes, etc.).
 They receive Red Cross First Aid and emergency training every year.
 Guides and porters have pre-established evacuation strategies in place should this need occur.

-We recommend drinking plenty of water and the traditional Coca tea and chewing coca leaves.
-Doing this will help immensely with the effects of the altitude.
+We recommend drinking plenty of water, drinking traditional Coca tea, and chewing coca leaves.
+These will help immensely with the effects of the altitude.

 Kondor Path Tours ensures proper staffing, weight limits for individual porters, and fair wages for each.
 We have a long and successful relationship with their community.

-The Peru government has created the Laws of the Porter:
+The Peruvian government has created the Laws of the Porter:

 Watch and see how our porters work!